OfficeDev/Microsoft-Teams-Samples/samples/app-complete-auth/csharp/README.md

    - Go to your project directory, the ./AppPackage folder, select the zip folder, and choose Open.
    - Select Add in the pop-up dialog box.
 Your app is uploaded to Teams.

+- Note: To test facebook auth flow please setup the sample locally as due to limitations from facebook you cannot test the facebook auth flow in the deployed version of app.

 ## Deploy the bot to Azure